torognes/vsearch/man/commands/fragments/option_gzip_decompress.md

 `--gzip_decompress`
-: When reading from a pipe streaming gzip-compressed data, decompress the data.
-This option is not needed when reading from a standard gzip-compressed file.
+: Specify that the *input pipe* is streaming data compressed using Lempel-Ziv coding (see `gzip(1)`).
+This option is not needed when reading from a regular file compressed with gzip.